tenstorrent/tt-exalens/dbd/docs/demo-debuda.md

 09  .   .   .   .   .   .   .   .   .   .   .   .
     00  01  02  03  04  05  06  07  08  09  10  11
 ```
-The coordinate system is used is 'row, column' (elsewhere shown as `R,C`).
-When NOC0 coordinates
-are used, a hyphen is used (e.g. `X-Y`).
+The coordinate system used is 'row, column' (`R,C`).
+When NOC0 coordinates are used, they are separated by a hyphen instead (e.g. `X-Y`).

 Operation table can be shown with: `op-map`
 ```